gass-git/tip-me-dash/README.md

 ### Target

 *   People that are already using Dash but need a way to show their wallets to their followers.
-*   People looking for an easy system to receive tips in exchange of their creations (Photographers, Artists, Developers, and other creators)
+*   People looking for an easy system to receive tips in exchange for their creations (Photographers, Artists, Developers, and other creators)

 ### This project pretends: